B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 Learning Context Prerequisites

-In previous years, students have developed their understanding of the concept of a fraction as part of a whole and as a division.
+In previous years, students have developed their understanding of the concept of a fraction as part of a whole or set, and as a division.
 They have established relationships among various quantities represented by proper fractions, improper fractions, equivalent fractions, whole numbers, mixed numbers and decimal numbers.

 This learning situation allows students to solve problems that involve multiplying a fraction by a whole number.